How To Get Fluffy Hair – Men

 • Long textured hair

-• Long hair with undercut
+• Long hair with an undercut

 Wash Your Hair With Volumizing Shampoo

-The next thing you want to make sure to do is to keep your hair clean.
 The fluffy look is completely ruined if you have any oil, dirt, or heavy product in your hair.

-When it comes to the right products, aim to use a shampoo and conditioner that adds volume to your hair.
 Volumizing shampoos and conditioners don’t have any heavy silicones that weigh down your hair, and they usually do a good job of cleaning, too.

 Some of the best volumizing shampoos contain biotin.
-Biotin strengthens your hair and gives it more lift, making it naturally more fluffy.

 If you’re on a bit of a budget, this shampoo and conditioner combo also contains biotin, collagen, and other vitamins that help plump and thicken your hair.
-We’ve seen good results with them, too.

 Add Post-Shower Texture